 Meter is the underlying force that gives life and motion to everything we do as musicians.
-Yet, for some reason, it’s rarely mentioned, let alone studied.
 Learn the most natural thing to happen at each beat, and you’ll begin to recognize when other composers do something unusual, something special.
 You’ll know WHAT they do, and THE MUSICAL EFFECT IT CREATES.
 And because you know precisely WHERE they do it, you’ll be able to use those same effects in your own music!

 THERE ARE FIVE BASIC TERMS FOR EXPLORING RHYTHM AND METER.